-Go to your gaming PC’s recycle bin and delete all the files there.
-Your machine automatically deletes files that have been in the recycle bin for more than 30 days.
+Go to your gaming PC’s recycle bin and delete all the files.
+Your machine automatically deletes files in the recycle bin for over 30 days.

 However, if you keep deleting files and programs, you must manually clean up the recycle bin and improve your PC’s performance.

 How many programs running on your PC, do you need and use?
 As a gaming enthusiast, you might download one-time usage apps and forget to delete them afterward.